leggtm/leggtm.github.io/README.md

 I hope you enjoy browsing it, and I hope you decide to return to it from time to time as it updates.
 My taste is always changing so I know that with the skillset I'm slowly building, it will be completely different a year from now!

-Thank you for checking cafcaesque out!!
+Thank you for checking cafcaesque out!! ★

-- Chiara Adjoh-Davoh